BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 ## HAProxy blue/green load balancing <a name="HAProxyBlueGreenLoadBalancing"></a>

-At Bedrock, we chose to aim for a hybrid way to handle our live migration with Blue-Green Canary.
-We are still using [HAProxy](https://www.haproxy.com) for some of our reverse proxy needs—it works perfectly fine and we know it well.
-Hence why it came to our mind when we wanted to find a way to migrate our clusters to our new CNI Cilium.
+At Bedrock, we opted for a hybrid Blue-Green Canary approach to handle our live migration.
+We still use [HAProxy](https://www.haproxy.com) for reverse proxy needs—it works perfectly-fin on our side and we know it well.
+This made it the natural choice for orchestrating our migration to Cilium.

 To avoid making an ON/OFF migration, we leveraged HAProxy to make a progressive switch to our new Cilium cluster.
 We deployed a new layer of load balancing and ASG with HAProxy in front of our Kubernetes cluster with pre-defined weights between our blue and green clusters.

 <center><img alt="" src="/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/image3.png"></center>
 <br>

-We can then progressively increase or decrease the amount of traffic we want to send to our new cluster, analyze KPIs and how Cilium behaves with our environment, and rollback quickly if any issue is raised.
-This new layer of load balancing induced close to no increase in our response time, so we felt confident to move forward with this architecture.
+This setup allowed us to progressively adjust traffic distribution to our new cluster, analyze KPIs, monitor Cilium's behavior in our environment, and rollback instantly if issues arose.
+Importantly, this load balancing layer added negligible latency to our response times, giving us confidence to proceed.

 ## Consul powered configuration update <a name="ConsulPoweredConfUpdate"></a>

-But how do you update the weight on the fly to advance in the migration or rollback in case of an issue, you'd ask us?
+But how do you update weights on the fly to advance the migration or rollback during issues?

-We use Consul to update our HAProxy configuration on the fly.
-Leveraging Consul-agent and Consul KV/Store, we are able to synchronize all our HAProxy configurations:
+We leverage [Consul](https://developer.hashicorp.com/consul) to dynamically update our HAProxy configuration.
+Using [Consul-agent](https://developer.hashicorp.com/consul/docs/automate/consul-template) and Consul KV/Store, we synchronize all HAProxy configurations across our infrastructure:

 <center><img alt="" src="/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/image4.png"></center>
 <br>

-As we feel confident to move some of our applications to our new cluster, we just need to update both weights of our blue and green for a specific API on our Consul KV/Store to start sending traffic to the new Cilium cluster.
-The Consul agent detects that an update has been made to the key it watches in the KV/Store and triggers the hot update of HAProxy through [the Runtime API](https://www.haproxy.com/documentation/haproxy-runtime-api/).
+When ready to migrate an application, we simply update the blue and green weights for that specific API in our Consul KV/Store.
+The Consul-template opens a peristent connection to the Consul server KV/Store and detects the change to its watched keys and triggers a hot reload of HAProxy via [the Runtime API](https://www.haproxy.com/documentation/haproxy-runtime-api/), seamlessly shifting traffic distribution.
+Using the Runtime API saves us the need to execute HAProxy reload which could cause some loss of performance during high traffic events, same approach we use for our [HSDO project](https://tech.bedrockstreaming.com/2021/11/18/hsdo.html).

 ## A little Conclusion <a name="ALittleConclusion"></a>